 This software contains so many features in order to manage debtors.
 One can quickly check the overdue invoices and send reminders to the debtors.
 Another feature is that you can add a late fee to overdue invoices.
 The software will calculate the late fees automatically and show the total due balance.

 The bankruptcy of the debtor is one of the major concerns of creditors as it becomes difficult to recover the unpaid debt in such a situation.

 There are three conditions to be fulfilled in order to declare bankrupt by the debtor:

 - He is still running his business

-- He has stopped clearing his debts since a long period of time
+- He has stopped clearing his debts for a long period of time

 - The debtor is no more creditworthy

-Bankruptcy of the debtor does not mean that creditor won’t get its dues paid back but in that case an official person appointed by the court will decide how the payments will be cleared.
+The bankruptcy of the debtor does not mean that creditor won’t get its dues paid back, but in that case, an official person appointed by the court will decide how the payments will be cleared.